Macrometacorp/docs/docs/c8ql/tutorial/sort-and-limit.md

     RETURN c.name
 ```

-The second query skipps the first two names and returns the next five.
+The second query skips the first two names and returns the next five.
 Both results feature Tyrion, Roose, and Tywin.

 ```json
 [